8ta4/plist/README.md

 > How do I use the tool?

-1. First, open your terminal and make sure you're in the project directory where plist is installed.
-If you're not sure, use the cd command to navigate there.
+1. Open your terminal and make sure you're in the project directory where plist is installed.

+1. `cd` into the project directory where `plist` is installed.

 1. Run this command: